Dzivenu/what-tags/readme.md

 The project repository was started by @thrize AKA (at)personz on Steemit.

-### There's nothing here yet!

-That's right, the project is currently in **ideation**, no code has been written yet.

-Please add suggestions, etc., as issues.
+## Usage

+This is a standalone single web page app.
+Simply enter in a Steemit username and start the analysis.

+After posts of the specified user's followers have been scraped of tags, results are displayed.

+These are arranged by total tag usage, and number of users using tags.
+They appear separately as bar charts and then combined as a bubble chart in radial projection.

-## Proposal
+## Future work

-Create a frontend only, single webpage app to fetch user data from the Steem network, and analyse the tags used by a specified user's folloers.

-Analysis can include:

-- For all tags / top 5 tags (switchable)
-  - Total tag usage by network
-  - Who uses the same tags as each other, and most importantly with the specified user
+1. Analysis of who uses the same tags as each other, and most importantly with the specified user
-  - Who has the most tags in common
+2. Experimental graphing using a [force directed graph](https://bl.ocks.org/mbostock/4062045) (some work already begun in develop branch)

+## Licenses and acknowledgements

-### Libraries
+### Libraries used

 All libraries as local copy